patricksilva1/patricksilva1/README.md

 </div>
 <h4 align="left">About me:</h4>

 A Software Engineer from Brazil.
-I speak English, Portuguese and a little Spanish.
+I speak English, Portuguese and some basic Spanish.
 Ex-member of CFN - Brazil's Navy, acted with Software Development and Network Security.
 A guy with a deep interest in technology and how it can benefit us in our lives.

 "Every adversity, every failure, every heartbreak, carries with it the seed of an equal or greater benefit."